frconor-ebook/meditations/_posts/2025-12-02-spirit-and-life.md

 Archbishop Forte says, "Mary is an icon of fruitful listening to the Word.
 She teaches us to welcome it, to care for it, and to meditate on it without ceasing.
 'Mary, for her part, treasured all these things, meditating on them in her heart' (Luke 2:19).

-***"***As a perfect image of the Church, Mary allows herself to be formed by the Word of God: 'Let it be done to me according to your Word' (Luke 1:38).
+***"***As a perfect image of the Church, Mary allows herself to be formed by the Word of God: 'Let it be done to me according to your word' (Luke 1:38).
 And listening, she makes a gift of love: the Virgin of the Annunciation goes to Elizabeth to help her in her need.

 "The woman of listening, Mary presents herself in the Visitation as the Mother of love: 'How is it that the mother of my Lord should come to me?'
 Her voice is the bearer of messianic joy: 'When the voice of your greeting came to my ears, the child in my womb leaped for joy' (Luke 1:43-44).

-"Her blessedness," says Archbishop Forte, "is to have heard and believed the Word of the Eternal: 'Blessed is she who believed that the Lord would fulfill his words to her'" (Luke 2:45).
+"Her blessedness," says Archbishop Forte, "is to have heard and believed the Word of the Eternal: 'Blessed is she who believed that the Lord would fulfill his words to her'" (Luke 1:45).

-"Creature of the Word, we can ask Our Lady, who intercedes for us in the glory of God, to help us to live as she did in listening to the Word, to welcome the Word of life and bring him to others, in transparency and in the concerns of our everyday life" (*ibid*.).
+"Creature of the Word, we can ask Our Lady, who intercedes for us in the glory of God, to help us to live as she did in listening to the Word, to welcome the Word of life and bring him to others, in transparency and in the concerns of our everyday life" (Bruno Forte, *Pastoral Letter*, January 27, 200.).

 Mary, may you help us to learn and experience that His words truly are Spirit, and they are life.